ExtendRealityLtd/Tilia.Visuals.InteractableHighlighter.Unity/Documentation/API/InteractableHighlighterConfigurator.md

 #### UnhighlighterProxyEmitter

-The linked InteractorFacade for unhighlighting.
+The linked InteractorFacadeEventProxyEmitter for unhighlighting.

 ##### Declaration